Tenafly Nature Center relies on the generosity of volunteers to maintain its mission.

 Training will be provided.

-Schedule: Help is currently needed for a 2-3 hour commitment between the hours of 9:30 am - 4:30 pm on one or more days each week.
+• Schedule: Help is currently needed for a 2-3 hour commitment between the hours of 9:30 am – 4:30 pm on Saturdays or Sundays.

 Forest Defenders